makersacademy/airport_challenge/README.md

 - Start to go through the code review file to see what I need to tweak to get to a decent codebase (hint: probably everything)
 - Added stronger consistency tests.
 Fixed a bug in the airplane class thanks to ~~rspec~~ being awesome.
 - Cleared up extra rspec, make style consistent across classes (spaces, parenthesys...)
+- Found a cheasheet for markdown and formatted this txt
+- Made the decision to go and try to implement a feature test in ruby instead of refactoring all the rspec test to conform to betterspec.org